filipeth/mqtt-iot/README.md

 IoT device (raspberry 3b+) that sends sensor data (temperature, humidity, pressure) and picture to a server using the MQTT protocol.

 `aws_client.py` sends data to AWS IoT Core service, while `Client.py` sends data to a local MQTT broker.
+- Edit the `mqtt_config.json` with the IP and port from the mosquitto broker

 Energy Raspi 3b+
 ----